FRC2706/Minibots/gen2-build.md

 Other things you'll need that you might already have: USB power bank, micro USB cable, 4 AA batteries, HDMI cable, monitor, keyboard, mouse, 20 AWG wire, hair elastic

-The more advanced Gen 2 Minibot adds to the capabilities of the basic minibot by adding:
+### Upgrades for Advanced Functionality

-- Motors with built-in encoders: $21.30
+- Replace the kit mtors with ones that have built-in encoders: add $21.30
-- 18650 batteries and charger instead of AA's: about $25
+- Replace the AA batteries with 18650 li-ion batteries and charger: about $25

 ## Software Setup